amruthjakku/BharatVerse/GITLAB_OAUTH_SETUP.md

-# GitLab OAuth Authentication Setup for BharatVerse
+# 🔐 GitLab OAuth Authentication Setup for BharatVerse

+## 🎯 **Current Status**

+**✅ Demo Authentication Removed**: All demo authentication has been removed
+**✅ GitLab OAuth Implemented**: Proper GitLab OAuth authentication is now in place
+**⚠️ OAuth Configuration Required**: You need to set up GitLab OAuth credentials

 This document explains how to set up and use GitLab OAuth authentication in BharatVerse.